 Speaking further on the matter, Deas added: ”This is a fight the fans deserve.
 Deontay wants the fight more than anything.

-“It doesn’t matter to me, and certainly doesn’t matter to Deontay, where the fight is held.
+“It doesn’t matter to me.
+It certainly doesn’t matter to Deontay, where the fight is held.

-“Wilder-Joshua is the biggest fight that can be made, and it can be made!
+“Wilder-Joshua is the biggest fight that can be made It can be made!

 “I encourage all fans to get behind this.
 You deserve it.
 Deontay and Anthony deserve it.
 The sport deserves it,” he added.